fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/New-AzureRmApplicationGateway.md

 - Front-end IP addresses
 - A request routing rule

-These four commands create a virtual network.
+These 4 commands create a virtual network.
 The first command creates a subnet configuration.
 The second command creates a virtual network.
 The third command verifies the subnet configuration and the fourth command verifies that the virtual network is created successfully.